 Some more modern Side Parts have less of an accent on the parting itself but concentrate on how the volume on top is expressed.
 These full and wild iterations are more often referred to as Comb Overs.
 You can read more about these on our Comb Over page.

 Ever wondered how to get that perfectly defined Side Part like Don Draper?
-It’s easy when you know how!
+It’s easy once you’ve learned how!

-You may be surprised but your scalp does have a natural parting, which is determined by hair growth.
+Firstly, you may be surprised but your scalp does have a natural parting, which is determined by hair growth.
 Feel for the swirl at the back of your head (the Cowlick) and take note in which direction the hair grows.
-A clockwise growth means that your part is on the life.
+A clockwise growth means that your part is on the left.
 If it’s counter-clockwise, that’s right, your part is on the right.

-- With a small dollop of pomade, massage it into the hair to make sure it’s evenly distributed.
+- Massage your preferred styling agent into the hair and make sure it’s evenly distributed.

 Will A Side Part Suit My Face Shape?